r-pina/arduino-glove-sensor/README.md

 Assistive obstacle detection system designed to help visually impaired users detect nearby obstacles using ultrasonic sensors and audio feedback.

 ## Purpose
-This project explores assistive technology for visually impaired individuals by providing simple audio feedback when obstacles are detected.
-The goal was to create a wearable prototype that improves spatial awareness using low-cost sensors.
+This project explores low-cost assistive technology designed to improve spatial awareness.
+The system monitors obstacles in multiple directions and alerts the user through a buzzer when objects are detected within a defined range.

 ## Features
 - Detects objects in front, left, and right directions